victor-0x29a/legends-wiki/README.md

 Run: `yarn storybook`

+# How to run the tests?

+Run: `yarn test`

+And to run the cypress, install all dependencies from [cypress docs](https://docs.cypress.io/guides/getting-started/installing-cypress)

+Now, run `yarn cy:open`

 # Conventional commits for this project

 For more clarity in your actions and a good coexistence, use this pattern to name your commits.